Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Introduction

 \section{Introduction}

-The nuclear charge radius is one of the most fundamental quantities of the atomic nucleus~\cite{Fricke1995,Angeli2013} since it is affected by the nuclear structure, such as a nuclear deformation and a nucleon pairing of the ground state.
+The nuclear charge radius is one of the most fundamental quantities of the atomic nucleus~\cite{Fricke1995,Angeli2013} since it is affected by the nuclear structure, such as the nuclear deformation and the nucleon pairing of the ground state.
 The absolute values of the charge radius are experimentally deduced from the electron scattering cross-sections and the muonic X-ray transition energies for stable nuclei, while the relative values are extracted from optical isotope shift measurements, which can be extended to unstable nuclei.
-In the electron scattering analysis, the charge distribution is deduced as a Fourier transformation of a measured form factor, and the radius, usually the root-mean-square (rms) radius, is a simple contracted form of the charge distribution.
-The charge distributions have been systematically measured for almost all stable nuclei, and recently it is also applied to unstable nuclei~\cite{Wakasugi2013,Suda2017,Tsukada2017}.
+In the analysis of the electron scattering experiments, the charge distribution is deduced from the Fourier transformation of the measured form factor, and the radius, usually the root-mean-square (rms) radius, is a simple contracted form of the charge distribution.
+The charge distributions have been systematically measured for almost all stable nuclei.
+Recently, the electron scattering method has also been applied to unstable nuclei~\cite{Wakasugi2013,Suda2017,Tsukada2017}.
 Similarly, proton scattering experiments provide the nucleon density distribution~\cite{Terashima2008,Zenihiro2010}.
-These distributions are important to understand further insights into the nuclear structure, such as the shell evolution and the neutron skin thickness.
+These distributions are important for understanding further details of the nuclear structure, such as shell evolution and neutron skin thickness.